wp-cli/handbook/commands/user/term/set/index.md

 : The name of the taxonomy type to be updated.

 &lt;term&gt;...
-: The name of the term or terms to be updated.
+: The slug of the term or terms to be updated.

 ### GLOBAL PARAMETERS